 Blue Ridge Fest was created by Blue Ridge Electric to combine the cooperative's charitable community efforts into one large event.
 Each spring, Blue Ridge employee volunteers donate their time and energy to play host to the thousands who attend the event.
 These volunteers, set up, sell concessions, assist with traffic control and parking, clean up, and attend to all the other myriad details that make Blue Ridge Fest a success.
 Their efforts result in significant cost-savings and allow the cooperative to maximize its festival profits, which are contributed to charities in Anderson, Greenville, Oconee and Pickens counties.
 Employees still have the option to participate in other charitable pursuits during the year.
 The choice is theirs, however, and they are not asked to volunteer on behalf of the co-op.

 The festival is held each spring on the co-op's grounds in Pickens.
-The event features a Beach Night show and dance, along with the Upstate's largest classic car cruise-in.
+The event features great entertainment, along with the Upstate's largest classic car cruise-in.
 For those who enjoy moving their feet, there is a dance floor strewn with cornmeal for shaggers and other dancers in front of the stage.
 There is also ample seating for those who simply enjoy listening to the bands or watching the action on the dance floor.

 Bragging rights for the Upstate's largest cruise-in belong to Blue Ridge Fest.
 Everything from Model A Fords to Studebakers to hot-rods participate.
 "The Fest has established a reputation among South Carolina and neighboring states as a top-notch quality event," said Cruise-In Coordinators.
 "Because of this reputation, the number of cars participating continues to grow, and spectators can count on seeing a variety of classic automobiles in every color and style."